matloff/R-Style-Guide/README.md

 Note that the latter will be especially important in this document.
 You will typically spend much more time debugging your code than in writing it, and this will continue throughout the life of your code.
+So, *anti-bugging* is key.

 # What This Guide Does NOT Do

 There are no suggestions here on object naming, number of spaces to indent, placement of braces and so on.
-Yes, good names for variables etc. are very important, as is indenting, but we have no recommendations on the details.
+Yes, meaningful names for variables etc. are very important, as is indenting, but we have no recommendations on the details.
 We stick to more specific things that can really make a difference in the quality of your code from an RED point of view.